Skip to main content

 1) Defrost your refrigerator

-If you have thick layer of ice in your freezer compartment, do defrost it beforehand and clean up the water.
+If you have a layer of ice in your freezer compartment, do defrost it a day before and clean up the water.
 That would save you from having to clean up any leakage of water from a defrost during and after the move.

-2) Turn off the tap of the washing machine and disconnect its water pipes
+2) Turn off the tap of the washing machine and disconnect the water pipes

-Drain away the water in the pipes prior to the move.
+Disconnect the tap connecting pipe and drain away the water prior to the move.
 If you leave it to your movers, be prepared to clean up puddles on the floor afterwards.
 And wet floor is a hazard!
 This might seem like no-brainer, but trust me, when you are in the midst of the house moving "chaos", many things can just slip your mind without putting it in your checklist.

-3) Use big garbage bags to pack the clothes into the carton boxes
+3) Use big garbage bags to pack the clothes before putting into the cartons

 What I did was to bundle the clothes still hung on hangers and stuff them all into the garbage bags, so that after unboxing I can just drag the bag of carton and straightaway hang the clothes in my wardrobe.